imran-khani/realtime-emotion-detector/README.md

-# Real-time Emotion Chat App
+# Browser-based Emotion Detection

-A real-time chat application with integrated facial emotion recognition capabilities.
-The application uses computer vision and machine learning to analyze facial expressions during conversations, enhancing communication through emotion detection.
+A real-time facial emotion detection application that runs entirely in your browser.
+Using face-api.js, the application analyzes facial expressions to detect emotions, providing instant feedback and analytics - all while maintaining complete privacy as no data leaves your device.

 ## Features

-- Real-time facial emotion recognition
+- Real-time facial emotion detection
+- Client-side processing using face-api.js
-- Five-emotion classification system
+- Five-emotion classification (happy, sad, angry, surprised, neutral)
-- Intelligent message enhancement based on detected emotions
-- Real-time chat functionality
-- Browser-based webcam integration
+- Dark/Light theme support
+- Emotion history tracking and analytics
+- Downloadable emotion history
+- No backend required - runs entirely in your browser

 ## How It Works

-1. OpenCV captures the video feed and detects faces
-2. TensorFlow analyzes facial expressions to detect emotions
-3. The system processes emotional data to enhance messaging experience
+1. face-api.js loads pre-trained models for face detection and emotion recognition
+2. Your webcam feed is processed in real-time using these models
+3. Detected emotions are displayed and tracked in the UI
+4. All processing happens locally in your browser - no data is sent to any server

 ## Technology Stack

-- Django (Backend)
-- OpenCV (Webcam capture & face detection)
+- React (Frontend framework)
-- TensorFlow (Emotion detection model)
+- face-api.js (Face detection and emotion recognition)
-- WebSocket (Real-time updates)
+- Vite (Build tool)
-- React and Tailwind CSS (Frontend)
+- Tailwind CSS (Styling)

 ## System Requirements

-- Python 3.8+
-- Node.js 16+
 - Modern browser (Chrome 88+, Firefox 87+, Safari 14+)
 - Webcam access
 - 4GB RAM (minimum)